Emagen-Consulting/Theometer/README.md

 - [Bower](https://bower.io/)

 #### Running
-To run in the `iPhone simulator`, enter the following command into your terminal (Note: target can be changed to a different device):
+To run in the `iPhone simulator`, enter the following command into your terminal (Note: target can be changed to a different device.
+Run `ios-sim showdevicetypes`):
 ```
   gulp --livereload "run ios --emulate --target='iPhone-6s'"
 ```